Jesus Prayer

 It is often repeated continually as a part of personal ascetic practice, its use being an integral part of the Hermitic tradition of prayer known as hesychasm.
 (Note: ἡσυχάζω, isycházo, 'to keep stillness'.)
 The prayer is particularly important to the spiritual fathers of this tradition, such as in the Philokalia, as a method of cleaning and opening up the mind and after this the heart (kardia), brought about first by the Prayer of the Mind, or more precisely the Noetic Prayer (Νοερά Προσευχή; Noerá Proseyxí), and after this the Prayer of the Heart (Καρδιακή Προσευχή; Kardiakí Proseyxí).
 The Prayer of the Heart is considered to be the "Unceasing Prayer" that the Apostle Paul advocates in the New Testament.
 (Note: 1 Thes : Pray without ceasing.)
 Theophan the Recluse regarded the Jesus Prayer stronger than all other prayers by virtue of the power of the Holy Name of Jesus.

 Though identified more closely with Eastern Christianity, the prayer is found in Western Christianity in the Catechism of the Catholic Church.
 It is also used in conjunction with the innovation of Anglican prayer beads.
 The prayer has been widely taught and discussed throughout the history of the Eastern Orthodox Church, Eastern Lutheran Churches and Eastern Catholic Churches.
 The ancient and original form did not include the words "a sinner", which were added later.

 The Eastern Orthodox theology of the Jesus Prayer as enunciated in the 14th century by Gregory Palamas was generally rejected by Latin Church theologians until the 20th century.
-Pope John Paul II called Gregory Palamas a saint, a great writer, and an authority on theology.
+Pope John Paul II called Gregory Palamas a great writer, and an authority on theology.
 He also spoke with appreciation of hesychasm as "that deep union of grace which Eastern theology likes to describe with the particularly powerful term theosis, 'divinization, and likened the meditative quality of the Jesus Prayer to that of the Catholic rosary.